kgroveshok/z80-homebrew/FORTH.md

 * sw - Hello world
 * ga - A simple number guessing game
-* svv - A screen saver
+* ssv - A screen saver

 Look in the file ![forth_autostart.asm](os/forth_autostart.asm) source file for the definitions.